Long-term Support & End-of-Life for Umbraco CMS

-We have aligned version numbers for Umbraco Forms and Deploy with the CMS.
+We have aligned version numbers for Umbraco Forms, Workflow and Deploy with the CMS.
 This makes it easy to know which versions are compatible with what.

-The corresponding versions of Forms and Deploy will be LTS.
+The corresponding versions of Forms, Workflow and Deploy will be LTS.
 So your .NET, Umbraco CMS and Umbraco HQ packages are all supported for longer when you opt for the LTS releases.

 What about Courier?

 The latest minor for Courier (3.1.0) was released in April 2017, the security phase was extended the until March 2022, and is now considered EOL.

 Deploy On-premises has taken the place of Courier for Umbraco 8 and 9+.